-- Disconnect one of the "R" or "W" wires from the thermostat terminal. - Connect an ammeter between the wire and the thermostat terminal to which it was attached. - Note the amperage reading when the heating contacts are closed.
+Disconnect one of the "R" or "W" wires from the thermostat terminal.

+- Connect an ammeter between the wire and the thermostat terminal to which it was attached. - Note the amperage reading when the heating contacts are closed.
 (System switch must be on "HEAT" if so equipped. - Re-connect the thermostat wire.
 If the thermostat is serving a combination heating and air conditioning system, pay particular attention to polarity. - When the thermostat is reconnected and re-plumbed, adjust the heat anticipator setting to match the observed amperage reading.

-FAN TIMER BOARD AND LIMIT CONTROL (FIG. 7)(page 25)
+FAN TIMER BOARD AND LIMIT CONTROL

 The Electronic Fan Timer integrates control of all burner and circulator fan operations.
 This control is the central wiring point for most of the electrical components in the furnace.
-The United Technologies 1158-120 (WML-C and MPL-B) has an adjustable fan on time that is set by selecting the dipswitch combination displayed in Table 5.
+The Honeywell ST9103 has a fixed fan delay on time of 30 seconds after the burner ignites.
+The United Technologies 1158-120 has an adjustable fan on time that is set by selecting the dipswitch combination displayed in Table 6.
 This fan on delay can be set at 30, 60, 90 or 120 seconds.
 This provides a delay between the burner ignition and blower start-up to eliminate excessive flow of cold air when the blower comes on.
-The United Technologies 1158-120 (WML-C and MPL-B) has an adjustable fan off time of 2.
-3. 4 or 6 minutes displayed in Table 6.
+The Honeywell ST9103 has an adjustable fan off time of 60, 90, 120 and 150 seconds that is set by selecting a dipswitch combination on the control board displayed in Table 5.
+Similarly the United Technologies 1158-120 have an adjustable fan off time of 2, 3, 4 or 6 minutes displayed in Table 6.
 The fan off delay time starts when the burner motor is de-energized at the end of a call for heat.
 Blower shutdown is delayed to remove any residual heat from the heat exchanger and improve the annual efficiency of the furnace.